Business Intelligence Consultant - IT-Online

 You will

-Build standardised, re-useable platforms and data models for implementation of TMS Control Tower dashboards and other Supply Chain related dashboards.
+Build standardised, re-useable platforms and data models for implementation and management of Inventory management dashboards and other Supply Chain related dashboards.

 Support existing customer dashboards